RainbowSugar1/MDFNet/README.md

 ![image](https://github.com/RainbowSugar1/MDFNet/blob/main/figure/figure1.png)
 Some details of the network structure and analysis results can be viewed under the figure file

-Environment dependencies and core packages: windows11 system, pytorch=1.12.0, python=3.8,numpy=1.23.2,mmcv=1.6.2,timm=0.6.7, opencv-python=4.10.0.84，torchvision=0.13.0,Run python train_seg.py --cfg ultralytics\cfg\models\cfg2024\YOLOv8-Seg\yyyy.yaml directly on the terminal to start training，The hyperparameters can be set using our default settings.
-If you want to use other hyperparameters, please modify them in the train_deg.py and ultralytics/cfg/defaulted.yaml files

 Our dataset has been shared on Baidu Cloud：https://pan.baidu.com/s/1w5RyxfPQbvZNPUNXjOLztw ，Extracted code: is3a,